corentincournac/curvestyler/README.md

 # Curve Styler

+Check out the game! -> https://corentincournac.github.io/curvestyler/

-Curve Styler aka the best game ever is a clone of Curve Fever, where style counts !
+Curve Styler aka the best game ever is a clone of Curve Fever, where style counts!

 You have the Score, which are regular points (you get +1 if another worm dies), and the Style.